Giritharan2005/Giri_Portfolio/README.md

 👤 About – Background and professional summary

-🧠 Skills – Technical skills and expertise
+🧠 Skills – Technical skills and Soft Skills

 💼 Experience – Professional journey and work history